 Are these starting to sound complicated and tough to do?
 Some business models are!
 However the key to making money online is not being a master of everything, it’s digging into just one method and doing it well, then growing vertically to increase sales or horizontally to incorporate new types of selling.

-But again, we run into the issue of how to get your name out there so that sponsors way to pay you to advertise their products and services.
+Again, we run into the issue of how to get your name out there so that sponsors way to pay you to advertise their products and services.

 One very strong way to grow your brand is with a website.
 Since WordPress is so easy to set up, and you can integrate your podcast directly into your posting, it’s a no-brainer that you need a website to accompany your new online radio show.